Compare 2012 Medicare Advantage Plans – 5 Tips

 If you choose a network based plan (PPO, HMO, POS), make sure that you review the provider directory to make sure that your doctors are included.
 Also make sure that you are satisfied with the hospitals that are in-network.

 If your providers are not in network determine if you can pay a little more and go out-of-network to receive your services.
-A PPO will generally afford you more freedom than a HMO plan.
+A Medicare PPO will generally afford you more freedom than a HMO plan.

 3. Consider a Medigap policy if monthly premium is less of an issue